 Yes, sadly, the original film out-strips the sequel.
 In fact, the sequel certainly feels somewhat disjointed from the original.
 Linked in character, story, and name, the layered original continues to be an impeccable taut thriller whilst this is an empty one.

-Sicario 2: Soldado is out in cinems now!
+Sicario 2: Soldado is available on DVD & Blu-Ray now!